-Running out of power on a photography trip is a pain and if you’re after the best powerbank then you’re probably going to come across the Intelli ScoutPro Max, which the makers claim is the first portable charger that’s universally compatible.
+Running out of power on a photography trip is a pain and if you’re after best laptop powerbank (opens in new tab) then you’re probably going to come across the Intelli ScoutPro Max, which the makers claim is the first portable charger that’s universally compatible.

-It can be used to recharge any laptop, tablet, drone, speaker, handheld game console, earbuds, smartwatch, fitness tracker and, yes camera battery – if you use a USB charger.
+It can be used to recharge any laptop, tablet, drone, speaker, handheld game console, earbuds, smartwatch, fitness tracker and, yes camera battery – if you use a USB charger (opens in new tab).
 It’s also got a few tricks up its sleeve for owners of the latest iPhones and even Apple Watch, being both MagSafe-compatible and capable of 15W wireless charging.
 It also plays nicely with Samsung Watch Charging.

 For photographers looking to recharge both camera batteries and laptops, the ScoutPro has capacity in spades.
 It’s particularly suited to recharging a laptop on a long flight (to two) or when you’re off-grid for days at a time.

-However, the ScoutPro doesn’t come cheap, retailing at a hard-to-swallow US$329/UK£240 on the Intelli website.
+However, the ScoutPro doesn’t come cheap, retailing at a hard-to-swallow US$329/UK£240 on the Intelli website (opens in new tab).
 That’s about five times the price of other (slimmer) 24,000 mAh portable batteries on the market, though none get close to the ScoutPro’s ability to send 200W to gadgets simultaneously.

 There’s actually a slightly smaller, 195W version available, too, which offers a 20,000 mAh capacity and weighs 515g.
 Its second USB-C port offers 60W, not 100W, with a combined output to five devices of 160W.